OmarQasem94/Sales_Insights/README.md

 Cleaned the data by:
 * Removing duplicates
-* removing any records from sales_amount that was 0 or negative.
+* removing any records from sales_amount that are 0 or negative.
 * creating a new column (norm_sales_amount) that holds all sales amounts in Rupees.

 ## Dashboard